helidon-io/helidon/docs/mp/reactivemessaging/weblogic.md

 Attributes

 Configuration is straight forward.
 Use JNDI for localizing and configuring of JMS ConnectionFactory from WebLogic.
-Notice the destination property which is used to define the queue with [WebLogic CDI Syntax][weblogic-cdi-syntax].
+Notice the destination property which is used to define the queue with [WebLogic CDI Syntax][weblogic-cdi-syn].

 Example config: